Kiriji War: Ajele (agent)

 The Ajele collected tributes on schedule; farm produce and sent to Ibadan government through chief.
 They ensured chief's portion is kept apart.
 He filed regular reports with the chief and updated him about happenings in the kingdom.
 The Ajele received visitors and ensured all Ibadan chiefs and messengers passing by were properly treated and accommodated.
 The town was also bound to supply war men whenever Ibadan needed.
 Each house was levied a weekly or biweekly tax.
 This was paid to the local king who would then forward all collections to the town Ajele.
 More often, emergency taxes were levied on the towns for cash and food whenever Ibadan prepared for many of her wars.

 While few of the Ajeles were disciplined many treated towns under their domain with disgust; made unnecessary demands; and used their positions as avenue to make wealth.
 They and Ibadan officials would forcefully covet farmland and crops; wantonly destroyed locals farm produce; forcefully take wives and daughters and rape them in the presence of their husbands and fathers.
 Ajele boys would go to the market and forcefully commandeered the food stuffs beyond what they needed; would force women to take the food to Ajele house.
 They would covet rich locals’ possessions.
 All eastern kingdoms of Ijesa and Ekiti towns were completely impoverished and ruined because of these constant demands while the Ajeles were living in lavish opulence.
-All these were repeated for about thirty decades to 1876.
+All these were repeated for about three decades to 1876.
 Ajeles required attendants and messengers to send messages from village to village and onwards to Ibadan.
 This made Ajele household very large and resulted in constant regular levies of foodstuffs on the locals.